emmajanedrews/base-template/_posts/2017-07-07-how-can-i-prepare-myself-to-buy-my-first-home.md

 First and foremost you should talk to a lender.
 There are a few reasons that this is important.
 Not only will lenders be able to check out your credit and tell you how much you need to improve it if it is too low but they will also walk you through the steps to achieving a better score.

-**Even small things like getting a secure credit card can help you get a better interest rate when you do move on to buy your home.**&nbsp;
+**Even small things like getting a secure credit card can help you get a better interest rate when you do move on to buy your home.**

 Lenders will also help you plan your finances by determining a realistic price range based on your current job as well as what you’ll need for your tax returns.